 - is hunting for birds

 - moves so fast that it seems high strung

 - jumps on the birds in the bushes and chases them through the trees

 - has “fingers” on its wing tips (Accipiter silhouette above)

-... then it's a Coopers hawk.
-They are bird-eating birds of prey (Accipiters) that specialize in woodland habitat and hunt in tight spaces.
+If so, it’s a Coopers hawk, a bird-eating bird of prey (Accipiters) that specializes in woodland habitat and hunt in tight spaces.